 Families can talk about...

-Families can talk about the advantages and limitations of using movies to dramatize the real life events.
-Can movies tell the story in ways that other media, such as books or radio, can't?
+Families can talk about the advantages and limitations of using movies to dramatize real-life events.
+Can movies tell stories in ways that other media, such as books or radio, can't?
 Where do they fall short?
-How much of a story can one tell in the timespan of the typical movie?
+How much of a story can one tell in the time span of a typical movie?
 Who decides what's left out or what's emphasized?